mattpilla/Lilith/README.md

 - Assets aren't being tracked in this repo.
 Refer to the README in the [audio](audio) directory for more info.
 - `yarn ci` is the recommended way to update dependencies.
 It runs `yarn` and then `yarn copyfiles` afterwards.
 - `yarn copyfiles` takes keys that don't exist in `auth.example.json` and `config.example.json` and copies them into `auth.json` and `config.json`, respectively.
 It creates these files if they don't exist.
 This is run automatically after every `yarn ci`.
+- `yarn docs` generates the README for [COMMANDS.md](COMMANDS.md).
+You should run this whenever making changes to the commands.

 ## Running on a server
 Instead of using `yarn start` which restarts on file change and is suited for development, you can use [pm2](https://pm2.keymetrics.io/docs/usage/quick-start/) to host the bot.